ionic-team/ionic-site/guide/0.1/preface.md

 But they also have drawbacks.
 On older devices, Hybrid apps run slower than native apps because there is an additional layer of overhead for the browser.
 They also don't support all native controls, and have different access to low level APIs.
 For certain graphically intensive applications like games, hybrid apps might not offer enough raw performance and control over memory usage.

-We built Ionic because we strongly believed that HTML5 would rule on mobile over time, exactly as it has on the desktop.
-Once desktop computers became powerful enough and browser technology had advanced enough, almost everyone was spending most of their computing time in the browser.
-Luckily, with mobile devices building on much of the technology advanced in the desktop era, we now have smartphones and tablets capable of running powerful apps and rich 3D games.

 We get a lot of questions asking where Ionic fits into the mobile development stack.
 Think of Ionic as the front-end UI framework that handles all of the look and feel and UI interactions your app needs in order to be compelling.
-Kind of like "Bootstrap for Native" but much more.
+Kind of like "Bootstrap for Native," with support for a broad range of common native mobile components, slick animations, and beautiful design.
+Ionic also gives you some opinionated but powerful ways to build mobile applications that eclipse existing HTML5 development frameworks.

 Since Ionic is an HTML5 framework, it needs a native wrapper like Cordova or PhoneGap in order to run as a native app.
 Ionic does not come with any backend services, though we have a few favorites that we are happy to recommend (more on that later).

+## Why did we build Ionic?

+We built Ionic because we strongly believed that HTML5 would rule on mobile over time, exactly as it has on the desktop.
+Once desktop computers became powerful enough and browser technology had advanced enough, almost everyone was spending their computing time in the browser.
+And developers were overwhelmingly building web applications.
+Luckily, with mobile devices building on much of the technology advanced in the desktop era, we now have smartphones and tablets capable of running powerful apps and rich 3D games.

 With Ionic, we wanted to build an HTML5 mobile development framework that was focused on *native* or hybrid apps instead of mobile websites, since we felt there were [great tools](http://jquerymobile.com/) already for mobile website development.
 So Ionic apps aren't meant to be run in a mobile browser app like Chrome or Safari, but rather the low-level browser shell like iOS's UIWebView or Android's WebView.

+In fact, we felt that the history of web technologies living in the browser application was holding back its potential in the native environment.
+So with Ionic, we have liberated the developer from fitting their app into neat sections that can be linked through URLs, and we are focused on application layouts not content layouts.
+We've taken a native design to everything, and it might be a bit of a change for web developers.
+Trust us, it's worth it.

-We also wanted to make sure Ionic was as open source as possible, both by having a permissive open source license that could be used in both commercial and open source apps, but by cultivating a strong community around the project.
+And above all, we wanted to make sure Ionic was as open source as possible, both by having a permissive open source license that could be used in both commercial and open source apps, but by cultivating a strong community around the project.
+We felt there were too many frameworks that were *technically* open source, but were not open source in spirit or were not possible to use in an app store without purchasing a commercial license.

 ## Who makes Ionic?